Courses

 Yearly Cycle: Alternate Years.

 LCS 468.
-The Graphic Novel.
+Studies in Graphic Narrative.
 3 Credit Hours.

 In this course, students will study comics and graphic novel as an art form with its own history and critical vocabulary.
 Autobiography, memoir, political documentary, and literary adaptation are a few of the new directions in the contemporary graphic novel.
 As a form of popular culture, the graphic novel raises cultural and historical questions that can be analyzed from a variety of perspectives.
-Possible authors include: Art Spiegelman, Alan Moore, and Marjane Satrapi.
-For qualified students, this course may be taken as a 500 level graduate course.
+Possible authors include Art Spiegelman, Alan Moore, and Marjane Satrapi.
+For qualified students, this course may be taken as a 500-level graduate course.
 Permission of the instructor is required.

-Prerequisites: LCS 121 and sophomore standing
+Prerequisites: sophomore standing

 Session Cycle: Fall